Should You Give Money To A Sports Gambler?

 give money to a gambler

-Giving money to someone struggling with gambling can be a complex issue.
+Giving money to someone struggling with gambling presents a risk of enabling harmful behavior rather than helping them recover.

 Enabling Behavior